sciZer0/newdiscoveries/a/README.md

 At best, thanks to the discoveries,<br>

-* the world will get access to new energy and the ability to REALLY prosper;<br>
+* the world will get unlimited access to new clean energy and the ability to REALLY prosper;<br>

 * people will become more financially secure, have more free time (less working time), and can significantly improve their lives, making them more fulfilled, happier and longer;<br>